Calle027/CA-Honey-Bee-Genomics/README.md

 - `admixture_input.7.Q`, for the ADMIXTURE-annotated tree
 - `*_maf05.windowed.pi` files, for nucleotide diversity
 - `genome_coverage.tsv`, for the manuscript sample metadata table

-Large genomic inputs and generated outputs should generally not be committed to GitHub unless there is a specific reason to publish them.

 ## Running The Analysis In RStudio